2019 Whakaari / White Island eruption: Casualties

-The 47 people on the island at the time of the eruption consisted of 24 Australians, 9 Americans, 5 New Zealanders, 4 Germans, 2 Chinese, 2 Britons and 1 Malaysian.
-A passenger on a rescue boat stated that many of the injured had severe burns as many of them had worn just T-shirts and shorts for the day.
+The 47 people on the island at the time of the eruption consisted of 24 Australians, nine Americans, five New Zealanders, four Germans, two Chinese, two Britons, and one Malaysian.
+A passenger aboard a rescue boat reported that many individuals among the injured suffered from severe burns, as they had only been wearing T-shirts and shorts earlier in the day.

 At 18:35 on 9 December, media were told there was one confirmed fatality, with more likely to be dead as several were missing, while many were injured, seven critically.
-Authorities said it was still too dangerous for the emergency services to get onto the island to rescue people as it is covered in ash and volcanic material.
-Later the same day, officials declared that forty-seven people were on the island at the moment of the eruption: five were killed, 34 injured and rescued, while eight were missing and presumed dead.
+Authorities said it was still too dangerous for the emergency services to get onto the island to rescue people as it was covered in ash and volcanic material.
+Later the same day, officials declared that 47 people were on the island at the moment of the eruption: five were killed, 34 injured and rescued, while eight were missing and presumed dead.

-Three other people died in hospital the next days, bringing the confirmed death toll to eight.
+Three people died in hospital over the next days, bringing the confirmed death toll to eight.
 Six more bodies were found during an operation on the island, bringing the death toll to 14.
 On 14 December, it was announced that the death toll had risen to 15 as another injured person died in hospital.
-A day later, an Australian citizen who was repatriated died in hospital, bringing the death toll to 16, plus two victims whose bodies had not been recovered.
-Another victim died from injuries in hospital, pushing the death toll to 19 including two missing people that were presumed dead.
-A further victim died at a hospital in Australia on 12 January 2020 bringing the total to 20.
+A day later, an Australian citizen who had been repatriated died in hospital, bringing the death toll to 16.
+Another victim died from injuries in hospital and two victims whose bodies had not been recovered were declared "presumed dead", taking the death toll to 19.
+A further victim died at a hospital in Australia on 12 January 2020 taking the total to 20.
 Authorities were still working to recover two more bodies, but efforts were scaled down from 15 January.